Free-Radical/Cortex1-ZeroVeil/README.md

 We handle **identity privacy** (reducing user<->prompt correlation).
 You handle **content privacy** (removing PII before it leaves your environment).

-### Local Scrubbing Tooling
+### Local Scrubbing Tooling (Client-Side)

-We provide the [ZeroVeil SDK](https://github.com/Free-Radical/zeroveil-sdk) — a free, source-available toolkit that runs **locally in your environment**, not on our servers.
+ZeroVeil SDK is a local-only client library for PII scrubbing and relay access.
+It runs **locally in your environment**, not on our servers.
 We will never ask you to send raw PII to us.

+Note: The `zeroveil-sdk` repository is currently **private (invite-only)** during early development.
+It is intended to become public later.

 Anyone offering cloud-based PII scrubbing as a "privacy feature" is asking you to trust them with the very data you're trying to protect.
 That's not privacy — that's outsourcing risk.